Strig1/Discord-Bot/README.md

 # 3. Slash Commands

-* /media: Randomly posts a GIF, image, or video from a specified directory.
+* /media: Randomly posts a GIF, image, or video from a specified directory with the ability to add rarity drop rate.

 * /quote: Selects a random quote from a predefined Python dictionary and posts it.